 Do not inquire as to whether or not candidates have been involved, in any way, in discrimination complaints or lawsuits.

-Ask only job-related, legal questions regardless of the venue in which interviews occur.
+Ask only job-related questions regardless of the venue in which interviews occur.
 This includes lunches, dinners, and even car rides.
 When outside of a formal setting, it is easy to become overly personal.
 If candidates share personal information, that line of questioning should not be pursued.
 Bring the conversation back to the job-related content.

 Appropriately close an interview by: